Zdzisiu/Meadow/readme.txt

-A meadow full of life
+A meadow full of flowers.